 The original report in Government Executive notes that “swaths of employees have been transferred to the job of answering phone calls.”
 Those workers, the report notes, are ones who normally process payments and do other work that does not require interaction with the public.
 They have received only a three-hour training session before starting phone duty.

-Suicidal ideation is sometimes expressed by callers who, for one reason or another, are facing problems of daily life and now more frequently problems with their benefits, and talk about suicide.
+Suicidal ideation is sometimes expressed by callers who, for one reason or another, are facing problems of daily life and now more frequently problems with their benefits.
 Rather than receiving the kind of training that would gently try to transfer such callers to competent mental health professionals who could help them with their problems, they were told to tell such callers that “suicide is only one option.”
 They then go on to give them information about their benefits, which often does not address the problems they are calling about.

-As part of their training, the original report in Government Executive says, some callers may express suicidal ideation, and they give examples using a theoretical employee named Fiona.
+As part of their training, the report in Government Executive says, some callers may express suicidal ideation, and it gives examples using a theoretical employee named Fiona.

 “It’s important for Fiona to keep the caller engaged and to remind her that suicide is only one option,” the trainer tells the workers in a video.
 The Government Executive has a copy of the video, it says.
 Workers receiving the training were shocked and asked for clarification.